ChintanVasoya/github-repo-search/README.md

+# Project Description

+Github repositories search application (Angular) using by github rest api. single page applicatoin for search git repositories of particular user and then search and filter in that data

 # RepoSearch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

+#### current version

+node  16.16.0
+Angular: 15.2.4
+npm 8.11.0

 ## Development server